LaFriska/lafriska.github.io/public/md/aboutme.md

 ### Cybersecurity

 I am very passionate about cybersecurity.
-I am specifically interested in neural-aided symmetric-key cryptanalysis, for which I have written a [literature review](https://www.researchgate.net/publication/392693096_Six_Years_of_Neural_Distinguishers_Implications_on_Cryptanalysis_of_Advanced_Encryption_Standard) during an introductory research course at ANU.
-I plan to pursue a cybersecurity major, in which I will further develop my understanding of concepts like networks, cybercrime, and software security.
+I am specifically interested in cryptography, for which I have written a [literature review](https://www.researchgate.net/publication/392693096_Six_Years_of_Neural_Distinguishers_Implications_on_Cryptanalysis_of_Advanced_Encryption_Standard) during an introductory research course at ANU.
+In my third and fourth year at
+ANU, I plan to take various cybersecurity courses to deepen my knowledge of this field.

 ### Computer Architecture